 Chase representatives are available 24 hours a day, 7 days a week.
 According to GetHuman, the fastest way to reach a live person is to press 0# each time it asks for your card number or pressing 0 at all the other menus.

 Upon speaking with a representative, be sure that they report to the credit bureaus that your account was “closed by customer’s request”.
-You may want to follow up the phone call with a written letter to confirm that the account was closed as requested.
+You may want to follow up on the phone call with a written letter to confirm that the account was closed as requested.

 Close Your Chase Credit Card By Mail